-Rooted in respect and personal responsibility, the King culture offers a supportive and reflective environment that embraces diversity as central to educational excellence.
+Rooted in respect and personal responsibility, the King culture offers a supportive and reflective environment that embraces diversity as central component to educational excellence.
 The Diversity Program promotes understanding, dialogue, empowerment, and opportunities among the King community.

 PreK-Grade 12 Curriculum